bor0/gidti/manuscript/chapter4.md

 lengthMyVect {n = k} list = k
 ```

 In this case, we defined a function `lengthMyVect` that takes a `MyVect` and returns a natural number.
 The value `n` in the definition of the function will be the same as the value of `n` at the type level.
 They are called implicit parameters because the caller of this function needn't pass these parameters.
-In the function definition we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyVect n` to pattern match against it.
-But, note how we don't refer to the list parameter in the computation part of this function and instead we can use an underscore (which represents an unused parameter) to get to:
+In the function definition, we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyVect n` to pattern match against it.
+But, note how we don't refer to the list parameter in the computation part of this function and instead, we can use an underscore (which represents an unused parameter) to get to:

 ```
 lengthMyVect : MyVect n -> Nat